0xPolygonID/issuer-node/cmd/kms_priv_key_importer/readme.md

 Instead of setting the environment variables you use the `.env-issuer` file, you can copy the `.env-issuer.example` file and rename it to `.env-issuer` and set the values of the environment variables there.
-Then from the root project folder you can run the following command:
+Then from the root project folder you can run the following command **(just for vault o localstorage)**:

 ```shell
 $ go run cmd/kms_priv_key_importer/main.go --privateKey <privateETHKey>